stopipv/isdi/README.md

 and click on the type of device you have connected.

+## Downloaded data ##
+The data downloaded and stored in the study are the following.
+1. A `sqlite` database containing the feed back and actions taken by the user.
+2. `phone_dump` folder will have dump of some services in the phone.
+(For Android I have figured out what are these, for Ios I don't know how to get those information.)

+The services that we can dump safely using `dumpsys` are the following.
+    * activity
+    * appops
+    * cpuinfo: (CPU usage info of apps)
+    * graphicsstats: (stats about use of graphics info of apps)
+    * location (which apps and how often using location services)
+    * camera
+    * meminfo
+    * notification (what notifications are being shown or was shown.
+PII?)
+    * package (MUST)
+    * window (??)
+    * procstats and procinfo (Process stats, but not sure how useful)
+    * usagestats

+Other interesting services, but may have PII
+    * backup: (where the account backing up the data)
+    * batterystats: (which app is using how much of battery)
+    * content: (have data about syncing, which app is syncing what, how frequently)
+    * user
+I don't know following services:
+    * country_detector??
+    * lock_settings:

+Definitely has PII
+    * account, user
+    * trust

 ## TODO
 1. https://docs.google.com/document/d/1fy6RTo9Gc0rBUBHAhKfSmqI99PSPCBsAdEUIbpGIkzQ/edit
+2. How to figure out off-store apps

 ## Warnings
-1. Don't connect two phones simultaneously!
-(It's a stupid problem, but don't want to waste time in fixing it).

-2. I (Rahul) decided to dump the whole system information of the device. `adb shell dumpsys`.
-This might contain PII, so the data need to be cleaned before further processing.
+~2.
+I (Rahul) was deciding ~decided~ to dump the whole system information of the device. `adb shell dumpsys`.
+This might contain PII, so the data need to be cleaned before further processing.~